nightowlcasino/ergoscript-contracts/roulette/witness-redBlackGreen.md

-# Game Token Witness Contract for Red Black Green roulette games
+# Game Token Witness Contract for all roulette sub-games

 * Author: Krasavice Blasen
 * Created: 01-Apr-2022

 ## Description
 This contract stores the Night Owl game token, a token which allows the spending of house-contract funds.
-The contract only allows spending of house-contract funds to match a user bet, where this matched bet alligns with the rules of Red Black Green roulette.
+The contract only allows spending of house-contract funds to match a user bet, where this matched bet alligns with the rules of a roulette sub-game.
 The spending condition of the contract is as follows:
 - Game Token Witness Box and House-contract Box are used as two inputs.
 - Game Token Witness is an output with unchanged value and assets (hence is a witness)